jhuete/PrefixTreeCDD/README.md

 ```

 ## Usage
 All libraries must be installed from either the requirements.txt or requirements.yml file on your environment.
+If using Mac or Linux machine, the versions of the libraries may cause an issue.
+Make sure to install without version specification.

 ```text
 python BPIC_CDD.py -f path-to-log-file